Introduction

 There are five main steps when we come across such high cholesterol levels:

-- Repeat and Confirm: It’s essential to verify hypercholesterolemia.
+It’s essential to verify severe hypercholesterolemia on a repeat blood test.
 The patient should have at least two fasting LDL levels checked.
 For added confidence, consider sending the tests to different labs.

-- Utilise FH calculator: Employ tools like the Dutch Lipid Score calculator to assess the likelihood of familial hypercholesterolemia being present.
+Utilise tools like the Dutch Lipid Score calculator to assess the likelihood of familial hypercholesterolemia being present.

 Our Case: Upon retesting his lipid profile in a different lab, the LDL-C was confirmed at an alarmingly high 10.5 mmol/L (406 mg/dL).
 Unfortunately, we didn’t have access to his past results for comparison.
 The detailed family history, as previously mentioned, already suggested a genetic predisposition.
 On physical examination, the Arcus Cornealis was evident, though there were no signs of Xanthomas or Xanthelasma.
 His calculated Dutch Lipid Score was alarmingly high at 16, solidly placing him in the “definite FH” category.